 - Complying with IT security requirements

-If their current main objective is to ensure compliance with updated industry cybersecurity requirements, you should tailor your report accordingly.
-Show whether or not your organization complies with the requirements and if so, how.
-If it doesn’t, show how you are planning to ensure compliance and specify what your security team needs in order to meet the IT requirements.
+If the board’s current main objective is to ensure compliance with updated industry cybersecurity requirements, you should tailor your report accordingly.
+Show whether or not your organization complies with the requirements and, if so, how.
+If it doesn’t, show how you are planning to ensure compliance and specify what your security team needs in order to meet IT requirements.

 2. Speak their language

-Adapt your report to the language of the audience to make sure your message lands.
+Adapt your report to the language of your audience to make sure your message lands.
 Try to simplify your language as much as possible by avoiding technical and cybersecurity jargon.
-Using full names and descriptions instead of acronyms that are unfamiliar to board members can also facilitate communication.
+Using full names and descriptions instead of acronyms that might be unfamiliar to board members can also facilitate communication.

 Besides choosing the right words, make sure you present information in a business-like manner.
-For instance, instead of describing what to secure and how, explain what value a certain security process or tool will bring to the business.
-When presenting metrics, point out how they’ve changed over time to illustrate how specific areas of security improved or worsened.
+For instance, instead of bluntly stating what needs to be secured and how it should be done, explain what value a certain security process or tool will bring to the business.
+When presenting metrics, point out how they’ve changed over time to illustrate how specific areas of security have improved or worsened.

 Make use of visuals during your presentations.
-Employ dedicated tools to present data in schemes, diagrams, and graphics to make it easier for board members to comprehend.
+Employ dedicated tools to present data in schematics, diagrams, and graphics to make it easier for board members to comprehend.

 3. Justify the implementation of new security measures

 Without proper justification, executives may not be willing to invest more resources in cybersecurity.
-When you need to establish new security processes or deploy more tools, show the board how those processes and tools align with your organization’s current goals and objectives.
+If you want to establish new security processes or deploy more tools, show the board how those processes and tools align with your organization’s current goals and objectives.

-Demonstrate that new security measures can help comply with cybersecurity requirements, avoid fines and legal issues, prevent revenue or reputational losses, and/or reduce the risks of security incidents.
-Thus, the executive board will be more eager to provide you with the required resources.
+Demonstrate that new security measures can help comply with cybersecurity requirements, avoid fines and legal issues, prevent revenue or reputational losses, and reduce the risk of security incidents.
+Thus, the executive board will be more eager to approve the required resources.

 4. Quantify cybersecurity data

 Make sure your reports are specific and to the point.
-Instead of saying “We deployed a tool to minimize the risks of insider threats and data breaches,” you can say “We spent $200,000 on a product to help us prevent up to $2 million in losses caused by data breaches and non-compliance fines.”
+Instead of saying, “We deployed a tool to minimize the risk of insider threats and data breaches,” you can say, “We spent $200,000 on a product to help us prevent up to $2 million in losses caused by data breaches and non-compliance fines.”

 5. Keep reports brief

-During your presentation to the board, you may be tempted to share as many insights as possible.
+During your presentation to the board, you might be tempted to share as many insights as possible.
 However, it’s best to demonstrate only the most significant aspects without delving into too much detail.
-Lengthy presentations don’t receive due attention and focus from board members which is often vital to achieve what CISOs aim for.
+Lengthy presentations don’t receive due attention and focus from board members, which is often vital to achieve what CISOs are aiming for.

-Focus on the bigger picture to keep the board’s attention, and provide details only when necessary.
-Emphasize the potential influence of security incidents on innovation, productivity, revenue, and the reputation of the company, while briefly describing IT controls and processes.
+Focus on the bigger picture to keep the board’s attention and provide only necessary details.
+Emphasize the potential influence of security incidents on innovation, productivity, revenue, and the reputation of the company, describing IT controls and processes as concisely as possible.

 6. Be ready for objections and questions